 Prior to MCC, Dr. Nesbary served as Vice President and Dean for Academic Affairs at Adrian College and as Associate Professor and Director of the Master of Public Administration Program at Oakland University.
 Additionally, he served as Research Director and Technical Services Director with the Boston Police Department, as well as leadership positions with City of Boston central administration.
-He also held positions with the National Conference of State Legislatures in Denver, Colorado and the Michigan Senate Fiscal Agency.
+He was a Principal Staff Associate with the National Conference of State Legislatures in Denver, Colorado and Fiscal Analyst with the Michigan Senate Fiscal Agency.

-He resides in Muskegon, Michigan with his beautiful wife of 40 years, Connie.
+He resides in Newburg, Maryland with his wife of 43 years, Connie.
 He is the proud father of two adult children, Nicole and Matthew.
-His interests include baking bread, making jams, and trombone playing.
+His interests include baking bread, making jams, and gigging on the T-Bone.